Synchronized Vaccinations Raise Hope For Significant Reduction Of Polio Cases In Pak-Afghanistan - UrduPoint

 He said officials of Pakistan and Afghanistan are joining hands with the agreement to strengthen collaborative efforts for eliminating the disease and combating refusals to polio vaccination.

-“This cross-border collaboration and a unified strategy are essential and very appreciative for achieving the goal of global eradication of polio by making both Pakistan and Afghanistan free from the virus,” Zia remarked.
+“This cross-border collaboration and a unified strategy is essential and very appreciative for achieving the goal of global eradication of polio by making both Pakistan and Afghanistan free from the virus,” Zia remarked.

 Recent Stories